jonpugh/devops-unite/SLIDES.md

-Open Source growth happen in a cycle.
+Open Source growth happens in a cycle.